 D1 Would you be interested in tendering for this work with DCC?
 D2 Do you have any thoughts on our proposed delivery model objectives?
-D3 How would your organisation cope with potential peaks and troughs in workload from DCC?
-D4 De you have a view as whather the Coursil's husiness need would be heat D4 Do you have a view on whether the Council's business need would be best suited by a single 'top-up' consultant or a framework arrangement of multiple consultants? consultants?
+D3 How would your organisation cone with natential neaks and troughs in workload DS How would your organisation cope with potential peaks and troughs in workload from DCC?
+THOM BOO: D4 Do you have a view on whether the Council's business need would be best suited by a single 'top-up' consultant or a framework arrangement of multiple consultants?